 In the Spring of 1944 the Canadian Control asked for reimbursement in U.S.dollars in some further instances; viz., for goods of U.S.origin paid for by Canada in U.S.dollars and then shipped to the Sterling Area without further processing in Canada - on contracts placed in the Dominion through the Canadian Mutual Aid Board.
-Normally the Board placed such contracts only where there was a reasonable assurance that the goods could be produced in Canada; it was sometimes found that prompt delivery from Canadian sources was impossible, whereas the U.S.A.could promise immediate shipment.
+Normally the Board placed such contracts only where there was a reasonable assurance that the goods could be produced in Canada; but it was sometimes found that prompt delivery from Canadian sources was impossible, whereas the U.S.A.could promise immediate shipment.
 The Bank agreed to reimbursement on the understanding that there would not be many transactions of this kind.
-Subsequently it appeared that the amounts involved might be considerable, and in accordance with a suggestion from the Treasury the Bank placed a limit of U.S.\$2 million a year, any large amounts to be specially discussed.
+Subsequently it appeared that the amounts involved might be considerable, and in accordance with a suglimited promoved to U.S.\$2 million a year, any large amounts to be specially discussed.